Haploinsufficiency: Haploinsufficiency in humans

-The alteration in the gene dosage, which is caused by the loss of a functional allele, is also called allelic insufficiency.
 An example of this is seen in the case of Williams syndrome, a neurodevelopmental disorder caused by the haploinsufficiency of genes at 7q11.23.
 The haploinsufficiency is caused by the copy-number variation (CNV) of 28 genes led by the deletion of ~1.6 Mb.
 These dosage-sensitive genes are vital for human language and constructive cognition.

 Another example is the haploinsufficiency of telomerase reverse transcriptase which leads to anticipation in autosomal dominant dyskeratosis congenita.
 It is a rare inherited disorder characterized by abnormal skin manifestations, which results in bone marrow failure, pulmonary fibrosis and an increased predisposition to cancer.
 A null mutation in motif D of the reverse transcriptase domain of the telomerase protein, hTERT, leads to this phenotype.
 Thus telomerase dosage is important for maintaining tissue proliferation.

 A variation of haploinsufficiency exists for mutations in the gene PRPF31, a known cause of autosomal dominant retinitis pigmentosa.
 There are two wild-type alleles of this gene—a high-expressivity allele and a low-expressivity allele.
 When the mutant gene is inherited with a high-expressivity allele, there is no disease phenotype.
 However, if a mutant allele and a low-expressivity allele are inherited, the residual protein levels falls below that required for normal function, and disease phenotype is present.

 Copy number variation (CNV) refers to the differences in the number of copies of a particular region of the genome.
 This leads to too many or too few of the dosage sensitive genes.
 The genomic rearrangements, that is, deletions or duplications, are caused by the mechanism of non-allelic homologous recombination (NAHR).
 In the case of the Williams Syndrome, the microdeletion includes the ELN gene.
 The hemizygosity of the elastin is responsible for supravalvular aortic stenosis, the obstruction in the left ventricular outflow of blood in the heart.